Why Your Technology Case Studies Aren’t Working (And How to Fix Them)

 That’s what builds trust.
 Not perfection, just reality, handled well.

-If your case studies feel more like marketing than stories, your prospects can tell.
-And they’re clicking away to find someone who sounds more credible.
+If your case studies read more like marketing than stories, your prospects can tell, and they’re clicking away to find someone more credible.
+Which is a shame, as your product or service could be just what they need.

 About Sara Edlington